RickStrahl/Westwind.Globalization/Readme.md

 ```

 ####Strongly typed Resources####
-The Web Localization Resource Editor form allows you to create strongly typed resources
+The Web Resource Editor form allows you to create strongly typed resources
 for any global resources in your application.
 Basically it'll go through all the
 non-local resources in your file and create strongly type .NET classes in a file that
-is specified in the configuration settings.
+is specified in the DbResourceProvider configuration settings.

 ```
 stronglyTypedGlobalResource="~/Properties/Resources.cs,WebApplication1"